country_code

 The primary indicator of a client performance issue is the pose rate being lower than the device’s refresh rate (90Hz/100Hz depending on location).

 Digital Twins in Volume mode look best when they have accurate lighting of the space they’re in.
 Apple does not provide the environment map generated from the Vision Pro for use in Omniverse.
-Sébastien Lagarde has a definitive guide “An Artist-Friendly Workflow for Panoramic HDRI” (siggraph 2016) for capturing high quality HDRI’s.
-Alternatively, a device like a Richoh Theta Z1 with their HDRI Capture Plugin can also allow you to quickly capture HDRI’s for your experience.
+Sébastien Lagarde has a definitive guide for capturing high quality HDRI’s.
+Alternatively, a device like a Ricoh Theta Z1 with their HDRI Capture Plugin can also allow you to quickly capture HDRI’s for your experience.

 We recommend tuning the intensity and color of your HDRI while wearing the device to ensure the asset looks believable.